Coming in 2020: Recertification by Infection Prevention Units (IPUs) Overview

 To maintain current certification, the professional recertification portfolio must be submitted by 11:59pm GMT on November 1 of the year the certificant is due to recertify.

-If a candidate fails to submit all 40 IPUs by the November 1st deadline, or if the professional portfolio does not meet the approved IPUs criteria, a portfolio revision will be requested.
-After re-submission, the portfolio will be reviewed again and approved or denied.
-If it is denied, the candidate can recertify only by passing the proctored recertification examination prior to December 31st of the candidate’s recertifying year.
+If a candidate fails to submit all 40 IPUs by the November 1st deadline, or if the professional portfolio does not meet the approved IPUs criteria, the candidate can recertify only by passing the proctored recertification examination prior to December 31st of the candidate’s recertifying year (application and fees apply).

 If a candidate is unsuccessful with all of the above, he/she will then be required to apply for and pass the initial certification examination, meeting all of the eligibility requirements, in order to once again be considered certified and use the CIC® designation again.